gmarko/protocols/packages/loopring_v3/circuit/statements.md

 - First check if the data provided for the current state is valid.
 - Then calculate the new Merkle root with the new leaf data.

+To reduce the cost of gas on calldata, instead of the full tree, the asset tree will be used for withdraw mode

 ## UpdateBalance statement